TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 Messages
 --------

-The tcamsrc element can send multiple possible messages to the GstBus.
+The tcammainsrc element can send multiple possible messages to the GstBus.
 It is generally recommended to listen for error messages as these will be considered lethal to the video stream and cause a stream stop.

 Device lost